rchopra/rchopra.github.io/syllabus.markdown

 ## Course Info

-Welcome to COSC 111!
-This is the first class in the computer science sequence.
-As such, we'll be focusing on foundational knowledge as well as developing skills that will help you succeed in future courses.
-This course doesn’t require any prior programming knowledge.

-{% for schedule in site.schedules %}
-{{ schedule }}
-{% endfor %}

-### Why I'm here

-This course is part of a program called Google In Residence (GIR) where I, a software engineer at Google, take a semester out of my regular work to teach here at Morgan.
-I can directly trace my current career to the opportunities I had to explore computer science (CS) as a student.
-I strive to offer the same opportunities to you so that you can determine if this is a field that you are interested in pursuing.
-I find that hands-on experience is the most engaging way to learn CS so we will spend quite a bit of time actively writing code.

-### Course goals

 As an introductory course, COSC 111 is intended to demonstrate the effectiveness of problem-solving as a necessary component for programming and design.
 As such, students can expect to learn the steps required to